Speech Pathology Week 2018

 Communication is a basic human right and Speech Pathology Week seeks to promote this fact.

-The theme for Speech Pathology Week in 2017 is: Communication access: Everyone gets the message!
+The theme for Speech Pathology Week in 2018 is: Communication access is communication for all!

-This theme draws on one of the eight key aspirations from the Speech Pathology 2030 project, while reinforcing the important role that speech pathologists play in the lives of Australians with speech and swallowing difficulties.
+This theme draws on aspirations from the Speech Pathology 2030 project.
+The theme reinforces the important role that speech pathologists play in the lives of Australians with speech and swallowing difficulties.

 Olga and Margot – Speech pathologist Olga Birchall and Margot (85 years) explain what communication access means in real life.